©2008 Felleisen, Proulx, et. al.

 algorithms because it is easy to implement and runs pretty fast.
 Have

-a look at the implementation in the Algorithms
+a look at the implementation in the Algorithms class.

-If you try to run the Examples
+If you try to run the Examples class you will notice there is

-that’s thrown.
+a RuntimeException that’s thrown.
 This is because there is a

 missing implementation.
-As further practice with Comparator
+As further practice with Comparators,

-you need to implement the IntComp
+you need to implement the IntComp class which compares two

-using available functions.
+Integers using available functions.

 You must then add a new instance of your class to the

-main method (see where the null
+Examples main method (see where the null is?) so that the

 sorting tests will work.